aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/1000-setting-up.md

 The first step is to create the stack that will contain our pipeline.
 Since this is separate from our actual "production" application, we want this to be entirely self-contained.

-Create a new file under `src/main/java/com/myorg` called `PipelineStack.java`.
+Create a new file under `src/main/java/com/myorg` called `WorkshopPipelineStack.java`.
 Add the following to that file.

 {{<highlight java>}}
 package com.myorg;